 To make your path to graduation a little easier, a 4-year plan for students planning to major in English has been created:

-Course of Study for a B.A.
+B.A.
 Major in English

 Program Coordinator: Dr. John McLaughlin

 For a complete listing of requirements for graduation, see Academics: Degree/Graduation

 All English majors must register for and take either the Literature Subject Area Test of the Graduate Record Examination (GRE) or the Major Field Test: Literature in English Test (ETS) during the semester in which the student is enrolled in ENG 495 Senior Project.
 This test score must be on file for the student to graduate, or the student must present verification that the test has been taken.